durveshumekar09/credit-risk-analysis/README.md

 ## Business Problem

-Loan defaults lead to significant financial losses for lending institutions.
+Loan defaults lead to significant financial losses for financial institutions.
-The objective of this project is to analyze borrower data, predict the probability of loan default, and segment applicants into risk categories to support data-driven credit decisions.
+The objective of this project is to predict the probability of loan default and segment borrowers into risk categories to support data-driven lending decisions.

-This project aims to:
+The solution aims to:

 - Minimize default risk
 - Improve portfolio stability
 - Enhance risk visibility
-- Enable smarter lending decisions
+- Support smarter credit approval decisions

 ---

 ## Dataset Overview

-The dataset contains borrower-level attributes including:
+The dataset contains borrower-level financial and demographic attributes:

 - person_age
 - person_income